georgebotley/botley-gdpr-cookies/README.md

 ## Installation Instructions

+### Option One - Composer (recommended)

+1. Run the composer command: `composer require botley/gdpr-cookies`
+2. Run /dev/build?flush=1
+3. Follow the remainder of the implementation steps within the documentation.

+### Option Two - Manual Install

 1. Upload the contents of this module within the following SilverStripe folder: vendor/botley/botley-gdpr-cookies
 2. Run /dev/build?flush=1
 3. Follow the remainder of the implementation steps within the documentation.